bitfactory-software/anyxx/index.md

 # virtual void

-## a "type tunnel" vocabulary for programming in the large
+## A "type tunnel" vocabulary for programming in the large

+This is a library with building blocks for large software systems:

 - lifetimehandles
 - interfaces
   - deriveable